radiantlogic-v8/documentation-new/documentation/tuning/persistent-cache.md

 >For persistent cached branches, you should only consider enabling this option if client applications issue modification requests to the RadiantOne service for the cached branch.
 If the data is only modified directly on the backend, and this is the event that triggers the persistent cache refresh, async indexing is irrelevant and not used.

 ### Attributes Handling

+In the Manage Properties section, expand the Attributes Handling section.

 **Non-indexed Attributes**